mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/08_overflow.md

 - Check out ["Myths and legends about integer overflow in Rust"](https://huonw.github.io/blog/2016/04/myths-and-legends-about-integer-overflow-in-rust/) for an in-depth discussion about integer overflow in Rust.

-[^catching]: You can try to catch a panic, but it should be a last resort reserved for very specific circumstances.